-The project is located within the Paulsell Quad based on the U.S. Geographical Survey's topographic quadrangle map series.
-According to aerial imagery and application materials, there is irrigated agriculture on the project site and on adjacent parcels in all directions.
-The Tuolumne River is approximately 1.42± miles to the south, the Dry Creek River is approximately 0.42± miles to the north, and the Modesto Reservoir approximately 2.45± miles to the east.
-Based on results from the California Natural Diversity Database (CNDDB), there are eight animals and four plant species which are state or federally listed, threatened, or identified as species of special concern or a candidate of special concern within the Paulsell California Natural Diversity Database Quad.
-Animal species include the western spadefoot, Tricolored blackbird, burrowing owl, Vermal pool tadpole shrimp, riffle sculpin, hardhead, Steelhead- Central valley DPS and chinook salmon - Central Valley fall / late fall-run ESU.
-Plant species include Colusa grass, San Joaquin Valley Orcutt grass, Hairy Orcutt grass, and Greene's tuctoria.
-There are no reported siting of any of the aforementioned species on the project site; however, Colusa grass and Greene's tuctoria has been sited approximately 0.64 miles north-east and Colusa grass approximately 0.6 miles south-west of the project site.
-The entire project site is already disturbed and is planted in almond trees.
+The project is located within the Ceres Quad based on the U.S. Geographical Survey's topographic quadrangle map series.
+According to aerial imagery and application materials the project site is vacant and surrounded by residential parcels and the City of Ceres to the west, north, and east; and agricultural land planted in orchards and row crops to the south.
+Based on results from the California Natural Diversity Database (CNDDB), there are nine animal species which are state or federally listed, threatened, or identified as species of special concern or a candidate of special concern within the Ceres CNDDB Quad.
+Animal species include Swainson's hawk, tricolored blackbird, burrowing owl, riffle sculpin, hardhead, chinook salmon - Central Valley fall / late fall-run ESU, valley elderberry longhorn beetle and Townsend's big-eared bat.

+The California Natural Diversity Database shows that there is one federally threatened species of fish recorded to exist in the Tuolumne River, in the Ceres Quad, but there are no reported sightings of any of the aforementioned species on or near the project site.
 No construction is proposed as part of the project; however, if construction were to occur on any of the resulting parcels it shall have no effect on Biological Resources.